pianity/pianity-smartcontracts-next/README.md

    `<contract>/scripts/generate-ts.ts`.
 See `gen-ts` script of `<contract>/package.json`.
 The *.ts* files are outputted to `<contract>/definition/bindings/ts`.

-The resulting *.ts* files are valid TS files that exports the types `State` and `Action` and all other types referenced inside them.
+The resulting *.ts* files are valid TS sources that export the types `State` and `Action` of their contract and all other types referenced inside them.
 In the future, the script will probably generate a valid NPM package to make it easy to publish/consume the generated types.

 ### Run the Test Suites